DaniyalAhmedKhan1234/DyslexiaScreeningPlatformDevelopment/README.md

 - **Reading Comprehension Tests:** Evaluates the ability to understand written text.
 - **Writing Exercises:** Assesses spelling, grammar, and overall writing skills.
-- **Phonological Awareness Tasks:** Measures the recognition of sounds and their relationships to letters.
+- **Phonological Awareness Tasks:** Measures the recognition of sounds and their relationships to letters (individually and in combination).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact